 Lastly, community management contributes to content strategy, as well.
 Since they are customer-facing, community managers understand their followers’ wants and needs.
 For example, while you’re monitoring your beauty brand’s Facebook feed, a customer leaves a comment asking how to apply a particular face mask.
 Rather than just answering the question in your comments, you can use this idea to create engaging, shareable video content, such as a tutorial that showcases how to apply the face mask.

-Second, what is social media management?
+What is social media management?

-While most community management strategies are focused on how to actively engage with your audience, social media management strategy is focused on how to effectively distribute your content across all social platforms.
+While most community management strategies are focused on how to actively engage with your audience, social media strategy is focused on how to effectively distribute your content across all social platforms.

 Social media management is more focused on the overall brand strategy, such as how you distribute your content, what type of content you should be sharing with your audience and gauging their interest by reviewing metrics and social insights.